Segment Data Lakes Overview

 Segment stops creating new tables for the events after you exceed this limit.
 However you can contact your AWS account representative to increase these limits.

-You should also read the additional considerations when using AWS Glue Data Catalog.
+You should also read the additional considerations in Amazon’s documentation when using AWS Glue Data Catalog.